-The Soconusco Route: Nature, art and architecture in all its splendour.
+The Soconusco Route: Nature, art, and architecture in all its splendor.

 The Living Cultures Route: Legendary region that houses the pre-Hispanic wonder that is Palenque.

-The Camino Real Route: Virreinal splendour and mystery that houses the lagoons of Monte Bello.
+The Camino Real Route: Virreinal splendor and mystery that houses the lagoons of Monte Bello.